The role of GIS in supporting fieldwork

 The use of digital technologies to support fieldwork in schools is growing rapidly, with teachers seeking to maximise the benefits that technology offers, while retaining the value of getting students out of classrooms and hands-on in the real world.

 Using these technologies also allows students to get a taste of how professional geographers will engage with the field across a range of industries.
-In this blog, we take a look at the role Geographical Information Systems (GIS) can play in engaging and rewarding fieldwork across the curriculum.
+In this blog, we take a look at the role geographical information systems (GIS) can play in engaging and rewarding fieldwork across the curriculum.

 How can GIS augment what we do to achieve even better outcomes for students?
 What new practices does it enable to push the boundaries of the possible and equip young people with the digital skills they need?